flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/flags-messages.md

 === "11"
     CHECK ALT Flag

     This is displayed in amber.
-This appears both as a flag on the PFD and on the ECAM as a caution if the difference between the two PFD altitude indicators is greater than 250 feet when the QNH Barometric Reference is selected, or 500 feet when STD is selected.
+This appears both as a flag on the PFD, and on the ECAM as a caution if the difference between the two PFD altitude indicators is greater than 250 feet when the QNH Barometric Reference is selected, or 500 feet when STD is selected.

     This flag disappears when the pilot's and first officer's barometer or references are different.